-Goal: Residents and visitors feel safe in their homes and when accessing our parks, playgrounds, beaches, transport routes, shopping and entertainment precincts. сіт YR DLE Our Priorities We know we are succeeding when L Р A S F 1.1 Safer City centre for visitors and residents.
-Residents and visitors feel safe accessing our City centre during day and evening. x x 1.2 Use technology to create a safer community.
+rs feel safe in their homes and playgrounds, beaches, transport tainment precincts.
+CITY ROLE Our Priorities We know we are succeeding when L L P A S F 1.1 Safer City centre for visitors and residents.
+Residents and visitors feel safe accessing our City centre during the day and evening. х х 1.2 Use technology to create a safer community.
 A range of technologies are utilised to increase community safety. х 1.3 Create a safer environment by utilising crime prevention through environmental design principals.
-New projects and redevelopments of public open space are designed to maximise public safety. x 1.4 Maintain safe public spaces.
-Public spaces are well maintained and well utilised. х x 1.5 Create a 'tag free' Albany.
-There is a visible reduction in 'tags' across the City of Albany. x x x 1.6 Create a more inclusive accessible community for vulnerable groups.
-All community members feel welcome. x 1.7 Ensure safe community events.
-There is a diverse range of community events delivered safely. x 1.8 Safer roads.
-Reduction in the number of road users and cyclists injured. x x x 1.9 Reduce risk through bushfire risk management.
+New projects and redevelopments of public open space are designed to maximise public safety.
+X 1.4 Maintain safe public spaces.
+Public spaces are well maintained and well utilised. х х 1.5 Create a 'tag free' Albany.
+There is a visible reduction in 'tags' across the City of Albany. х х х 1.6 Create a more inclusive accessible community for vulnerable groups.
+Biennial survey responses show an increase in community members feeling welcomed, valued and included. x 1.7 Ensure safe community events.
+There is a diverse range of events delivered safely each year that comply with the City's Event Guidelines. x 1.8 Safer roads.
+Reduction in the number of road users, pedestrians and cyclists injured. Х Х Х Х 1.9 Reduce risk through bushfire risk management.
 Increased community resilience and awareness on how to respond and react to bushfire emergencies. x x x